maha-c/potlukk-adam-ref/README.md

   - Host Page functionality complete
 - ***2/20**
   - Due/ Presentations!!!
-- During the week of 2/14 Rory and I will be checking your repos and github projects to make sure you are
+- During the week of 2/14 Rory and I will be checking your repos and github projects to make sure you are on track
 ### Project Expectations
 - All MVP user stories must be complete
 - Each page has been developed using proper BDD principles